Skip to Content

 The two best ways to apply shading to an artwork in Illustrator are by using the Transparency Window and/or the Gradient Window.
 Here’s how to use both.

-Double click on your Illustrator file to open it.
-Use the Pen tool (“P”) to draw the shape of your shadow.
+To shade in Illustrator, use the Pen tool (“P”) to draw the shape of your shadow.
 Use the Eyedropper Tool (I) to select the color directly behind your shape.
-Finally, open the Transparency window and set the transparency mode to “Multiply”.
+Finally, open the Transparency window and set the transparency mode to “Multiply.”

 The Transparency Window is a great tool for adding dark, overall shading over an image.
 This method is great for adding shading to skin or clothing.

-Open your Illustrator file.
-Open your document by double clicking on its corresponding Illustrator file, or if Illustrator is already open, you can go to “File” on the top menu, and then “Open” and choose the file you want to open.
+Open your document by double-clicking on its corresponding Illustrator file, or if Illustrator is already open, you can go to “File” on the top menu, and then “Open” and choose the file you want to open.
 To speed things up, you can also use the keyboard shortcut COMMAND+O (MAC) “Ctrl+O” (Windows).

 How To Do Shading In Illustrator By Using The Transparency Window Step 1